TrustSource/ts-cpe-guesser/evaluation/report.md

 TrustSource uses these CPEs to automatically assign vulnerabilities to software components.
 Unfortunately, this approach is not always viable.
-When a vulnerability has been registered just recently and is still under investigation, the list of CPEs is usually not available yet, whereas a description already is.
+When a vulnerability has been registered just recently and is still under investigation, the list of CPEs usually follows the announcement within a few days, whereas a description is available right away.

 Hence, we considered training a language model (GPT-3) to extract the CPE fields `vendor`, `product`, `version` and version ranges like `versionStartIncluding` from the natural language descriptions of